-The 19th International Course on Stone Conservation to be held at ICCROM in Rome, April 15–July 3, 2015 and co-organized by ICCROM in cooperation with the Non-Catholic Cemetery in Rome.
+The 19th International Course on Stone Conservation was held at ICCROM in Rome, April 15–July 3, 2015 and co-organized by ICCROM in cooperation with the Non-Catholic Cemetery in Rome.

-This is the fourth time that the course will take place at ICCROM providing participants direct access to its laboratories and library.
-The course will also take advantage of the distinguished architectural heritage of Rome and its legacy of stone conservation practice.
+This was the fourth time the course was held at ICCROM to provide participants direct access to its laboratories and library.
+The course took advantage of the distinguished architectural heritage of Rome and its legacy of stone conservation practice.

-The 2015 course (SC15) will build upon the rich history and experiences of the previous courses and will expand to address the evolving needs of practicing conservation professionals.
+The 2015 course (SC15) built upon the rich history and experiences of the previous courses and was expanded to address the evolving needs of practicing conservation professionals.

 Course Description and Methodology

-In content and structure, the course has been developed to address the following topics and skills as they pertain to stone conservation:
+In content and structure, the course was developed to address the following topics and skills as they pertain to stone conservation:

 • conservation theory and principles